-ACTION 5.1.2 UNDERTAKE AN AUDIT OF GLADSTONE STREET RESERVE TO DETERMINE AND DELIVER FUTURE AMENITY UPGRADES
+ACTION 5.1.2 UNDERTAKE AN AUDIT OF GLADSTONE STREET RESERVE TO DETERMINE AND DELIVER FUTURE AMENITY UPGRADES them to mutually benefit through the installation of solar.

 Gladstone Street Reserve is the civic heart of North Claisebrook and is a well-used park for local residents, workers and visitors.